Table of contents

 The practice of sowing weeds isn’t at all surprising.
 After all, beekeepers have planted for their bees since the beginning.
 We plant crops, ornamentals, or little annuals we find at the garden store.
 We plant acres, if we can, or a few pots.
 So it’s not surprising that beekeepers, recognizing the honey potential of certain weeds, began to help them along.
 At first, maybe you just let them grow instead of cutting them back.
 Then, perhaps, you give them room to expand.
 Before you know it, you’re harvesting seed and sprinkling it everywhere.

-In the meantime, huge taxpayer dollars are spent on road maintenance and weed control.
-More and more herbicide is sprayed by the county because those darn weeds keep coming back.
+In the meantime, we spent huge taxpayer dollars on road maintenance and weed control.
+Because those darn weeds keep coming back, the county sprays more herbicide every year.
 In truth, the beekeeper is making money by costing the taxpayer even more.

 Unfortunately, the damage to the environment is greater than any profit the beekeeper may realize.
 Invasive weeds displace the plants that pollinators, birds, and other wildlife depend on.
 They destroy the natural landscape and replace it with one of less biodiversity.
-Dozens of native plant species that supported hundreds of invertebrate species are suddenly replaced with one or two species that support fewer insects that, in turn, support fewer song birds that, in turn, support fewer raptors.
+We replace dozens of native plant species that supported hundreds of invertebrate species with one or two exotic species that support fewer insects.
+Fewer insects support fewer songbirds, and fewer songbirds support fewer raptors.

 The Freedom to Roam